Managing Reputational Risk

 Integrating Reputational Risk Management in our operations

 Reputational risk is the danger of a loss of confidence or reputation for Commerzbank among its stakeholders or the harming of its image as a result of negative events in the course of its business activities.
-Stakeholders comprise members of the general public, the media, employees and customers, rating agencies, shareholders, and business partners.
+Stakeholders comprise members of the general public, the media, employees and customers, rating agencies, shareholders and business partners.

-Emerging sensitive issues, particularly environmental and social topics and risks, are continuously reviewed and updated by the Reputational Risk Management department as required.
+Emerging sensitive issues and risks, especially environmental and social ones, are continuously monitored, reviewed and taken into account in the specifications and processes as required.
 Additionally, the department is responsible for raising awareness of reputational risks and supports the relevant units of the bank in the timely identification of fundamental risks.

-Sensitive areas that are subjected to regular and thorough analysis by Reputational Risk Management, for example, include defence business or business involving energy production or the mining of commodities.
+Sensitive topics that are subjected to regular and thorough analysis by Reputational Risk Management include particularly defence business or business related to energy production or the mining of commodities.
 Commerzbank's stance on these issues is reflected in positions and guidelines that are binding for all employees.
-Further information on all positions and guidelines and regarding the assessment process can be found within our ESG Framework in the chapter “General Finance”.
-Here, we also describe our exclusionary and evaluation criteria.
+Further information on these positions and guidelines, as well as more detailed information on the assessment process can be found in the General Finance chapter of Commerzbank’s ESG Framework.